umangtdesai/peginnov-weather-backend/README.md

 All of the descoped best practices should be worked on.

 Small
+- Implement endpoints to get historic and current weather only a single city to reduce number of API calls
 - Show additional data like sunrise, sunset etc based on user needs
 - Allow users to select fields they want as part of the excel
 - Allow users to estimate and see the cost of the data (based on API costs)
-- Allow users to delete rows
 - Use Google's autocomplete to help user find city vs. having multiple selection

 Medium